MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/services-in-places.md

 First, you need to find the ID for the building you want to add a service to (for more information on getting the ID, see [Get-PlaceV3](/deployoffice/places/powershell/get-placev3?branch=pr-en-us-3476)).
 Next, you associate the service with your building using the ResourceLinks parameter (for more information about the ResourceLinks parameter, see [New-Place](/deployoffice/places/powershell/new-place#-resourcelinks)).

-This example associates a services app with a building.
+This example associates a services app with a building (coming soon).

 ```powershell
 set-Places -Identity <id> -ResourceLinks @{name="Dining App"; Value="0c7c95a9-b1e2-4725-9a25-793e4205739d"; type="MetaosApp”}